Middle East Studies

 Few parts of our world are more in the news or more vital to the international interests of the United States.
 Business, mass media, law firms, governmental and non-governmental bodies, philanthropic organizations, relief and aid agencies, human rights groups, graduate and professional schools are all eager to recruit individuals well-versed in the complexities and intricacies of Middle Eastern/North African culture, history, religion, civilization, economics and politics.

 Includes the geographic areas of the Middle East and North Africa from ancient to modern times, from Morocco in the west to Afghanistan in the east, as well as from Turkey in the north to Somalia in the south.
-The Arabic-speaking world and Israel are the primary focus.
 We offer courses in history, anthropology, political science, art history, economics, religion, philosophy, and literature.
 All of these disciplinary areas are necessary to make the Middle East and North Africa come alive with meaning.